top of page

 The Hidden Weight of Daily Caregiving

-Caring for someone with dementia often involves constant supervision, repeated conversations, medication management, and responding to confusion or agitation.
+Caring for an elderly parent with dementia often involves constant supervision, repeated conversations, medication management, and responding to confusion or agitation.
 As cognitive decline progresses, symptoms such as wandering, disrupted sleep patterns, and emotional instability can increase the intensity of care.

 Even when provided with deep compassion, these responsibilities create cumulative mental fatigue.
 Many caregivers do not recognize how overwhelmed they have become until it begins to affect their own wellbeing.